pdox/cpython/Doc/library/_thread.rst

 .. function:: get_ident()

    Return the 'thread identifier' of the current thread.
-This is a nonzero integer.
+This is an opaque object.
 Its value has no direct meaning; it is intended as a magic cookie to be used e.g. to index a dictionary of thread-specific data.
-Thread identifiers may be recycled when a thread exits and another thread is created.

 .. function:: stack_size([size])